 - Monitor Response Rates: Our Course Evaluations tool allows faculty to monitor their response rates in an active administration.
 For example, if you notice that your response rates are rather low for a large class and the administration is halfway over, you can use the remainder of the time to encourage students in class to complete them and follow-up with reminder emails.
 Please refer to the following support article instructing faculty on how to view response rates: How to View your Response Rates.

-- Instant Feedback: Feedback is a tool that was created to allow instructors to receive formative feedback from students throughout the semester.
+- Feedback: Feedback is a tool that was created to allow instructors to receive formative feedback from students throughout the semester.
 Instructors have the ability to start a Feedback session in which their students will answer six questions related to high impact teaching practices and a single question that asks students if they understood the material that was covered.
 Feedback session results allow instructors to identify trends in student perceptions of their instruction and make improvements as soon as the next class.
-Please refer to the following support article for more information: Instant Feedback Tool.
+Please refer to the following support article for more information: Feedback Tool.

 - Student Incentives for Participation: Instructors can also use incentives in their classes to encourage students to complete their evaluations.
 Below are some specific strategies.